MicrosoftDocs/Viva/Viva/engage/campaigns.md

 ## Create a campaign

 1. Select **Create campaign** in the upper-right corner of the campaign dashboard.
-2. Fill in the fields according to your campaign goals.
-You can also customize the theme color of the campaign hashtag. **Campaign name** and **Campaign hashtag** are required fields.
+1. Fill in the fields according to your campaign goals.
+    - **Campaign name** and **Campaign hashtag** are required fields.
 The campaign names only appear on the campaign management dashboard, and the campaign hashtag  appears on the campaign landing page.
+    - **Default publisher** is the post type (discussion, question, poll, or praise) the publisher defaults to when users post on the campaign landing page.
+For example, if you set your default publisher to *Question*, a question format will automatically appear to the user when they post from the campaign landing page.
+    - **Theme color** - Use this setting to customize the color of the campaign hashtag.

-3. Select **Confirm** when your campaign is ready to enter the draft state.
+1. Select **Confirm** when your campaign is ready to enter the draft state.

 Because campaign hashtags are used as the binding element for all campaign content, any posted content that contains the campaign hashtag is included on the campaign landing page and in campaign analytics.

 [![Screenshot of the campaign creation modal for campaign managers.](/viva/media/engage/admin/campaign-creation-modal.png)](/viva/media/engage/admin/campaign-creation-modal.png#lightbox)

->[!NOTE]
-> As a campaign manager, you can set the default publisher of your campaign to a specific post type: discussion, question, poll, or praise.
-The type you choose automatically populates the default publisher when users post on the campaign landing page.
-For example, if you set your default publisher to *Question*, a question format will automatically appear to the user when they post from the campaign landing page.

 ## Corporate communicator privileges